estryker/coderclub/lessons/lesson_sphero.md

 The students can do the same thing with Ruby, but this time using a text file and the command line, or using interactive mode if you are really brave.
 Give the students some examples / templates for doing the following:

+* Have Sphero go back and forth
+* Have Sphero draw a square